 The main rule of thumb is to find something that you love, and to have fun with it!

-If you are in the market for a carpet, come and chat with us, we would love to answer your questions.
+If you are in the market for a carpet, come and chat with our rug store, we would love to answer your questions.